GU-CLASP/GU-CLASP.github.io/content/pages/phd-courses/Type-Theory-with-Records:-From-Perception-to-Communication/index.md

 ---
 The course webpage can be accessed

-The course syllabus can be found [here](./Syllabus/Type Theory with Records- from Perception to Communication.pdf)
+The course syllabus can be found [here](./Syllabus/Type Theory with Records- from Perception to Communication.pdf).